hoangthongtv91/are_you_high/README.md

 # Are you high?

-With more than 20 silly questions, you can be able to evaluate how high you currently are yourself when consuming weeds, in order to make sure that you have the capability for daily behaviors.
+With sets of plentiful silly questions, you can be able to evaluate how high you currently are yourself when consuming weeds, in order to make sure that you have the capability for daily behaviors.
 (This application is not considered as an serious test, you are not supposed to rely on the result xoxo).

 ## Screenshots